dweinberger/Guiders-JS/README-forked.txt

 The space key now advances to the next guider.

-If you put in a button named "pause" and are using position= -1 option, a guider will have a button that moves the guider down so that only the top of its head is visible above the bottom of the window.
+If you put in a button named "pause" and are using the position= -1 option, a guider will display a Pause button that moves the guider down so that only the top of its head is visible above the bottom of the window.
 Clicking anywhere in the visible portion of the guider, or pressing the space bar, brings the guider back into full view.